lukkes/plugin-builder/README.md

 1. Clone this repo. `git clone git@github.com:alloy-org/plugin-builder.git`
 2. Install node and npm if you haven't already.
 3. Run `npm install` to install the packages.
-4. Copy `.env.example` to `.env` and fill in the environment variable for your OpenAI key

 ## Testing